 Summary: Many electric utility restoration contractors and brokers face cash flow problems during busy storm seasons.
-They face increasing payroll costs to cover their ground crews
+They face increasing payroll costs to cover their ground crews.

 Invoice factoring can be an effective solution that provides funding to cover payroll and other operating expenses.
-This article discusses how it works, its advantages, and important differences that apply to the industry.
+This article discusses how factoring works, its advantages, and important differences that apply to the industry.
 We cover the following:

-4. Factoring for brokers
+- Factoring for brokers/intermediaries

 1. Big storms and payroll expenses